aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210063G-NLP_Retrieval-Augmented-Generation-(RAG)/docs/literature_review.md

 **Why it matters:** Many complex questions cannot be answered through retrieval alone.
 For example, comparative analysis across multiple sources may require computation, real-time data requires web search, and some queries benefit from structured database queries rather than semantic search.
 Limited tool availability severely constrains system capabilities.

-**How your project addresses it:** Extend the Executor to use a wider array of tools beyond retrieval, including code interpreters for calculations, web search APIs for real-time information, and database query engines.
+**How this project addresses it:** Extend the Executor to use a wider array of tools beyond retrieval, including code interpreters for calculations, web search APIs for real-time information, and database query engines.
 Develop a meta-layer for tool selection and composition based on query analysis.

 ### Gap 3: Hybrid Planning and Fine-Grained Critique Mechanisms

-**Description:** Current agentic approaches typically employ either explicit planning (like CogniRAG) or token-level self-correction (like Self-RAG), but rarely combine both.
+**Description:** Current agentic approaches typically employ either explicit planning  or token-level self-correction (like Self-RAG), but rarely combine both.
 This creates a gap between coarse-grained strategic planning and fine-grained token-level quality control.

 **Why it matters:** Combining explicit planning with fine-grained critique could enable systems to verify factual accuracy at the token level while maintaining overall strategic coherence.
 This hybrid approach could significantly improve both accuracy and efficiency by catching errors at multiple abstraction levels.

-**How your project addresses it:** Explore architectures combining CogniRAG's explicit planning with Self-RAG's reflection tokens.
+**How your project addresses it:** Explore architectures combining explicit planning with Self-RAG's reflection tokens.
 Develop mechanisms to integrate token-level critique into the Planner's decision loop, allowing for both strategic and tactical error correction.

 ### Gap 4: Generalization Across Query Types and Domains